MartinStokroos/nexus_base_ros/README.md

 `rosrun robot_upstart uninstall nexus`

 ## Known issues
-ROS service calls do not work with rosserial 0.8.0.
+- ROS service calls do not work with rosserial 0.8.0.
 ROS Melodic comes with rosserial version 0.8.0.
 Rosserial 0.7.7 works.
-Workaround:
+The workaround is:
 Download [rosserial 0.7.7](https://repology.org/project/rosserial/packages) .
 Unzip and copy the following module from the rosserial-0.7.7 package into the catkin *src* directory and rebuild the project:

 `rosserial_python`

-#

-Sometimes the wheels do not respond for a short moment when the robot is rearmed after an emergency stop.
+- Sometimes the wheels do not respond for a short moment when the robot is rearmed after an emergency stop.